sanko0112/Launchy/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The system is based on a custom PCB designed in KiCad, built around the ESP32-C3-MINI-1 module.
 Both the transmitter and the igniter/receiver use the same board design, but are populated with different component sets depending on their role.
 The hardware integrates Li-Ion charging (TP4056), a 3.3 V LDO regulator (AP2112K), a MOSFET-driven relay interface, iButton authentication, and status LEDs.
 USB-C is provided for charging and programming, while screw terminals allow safe connection of the igniter circuit.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Complete manufacturing files are available as a ZIP inside the GERBER folder as well as the BoM.
-I'm working on commiting the KiCad component libraries so the .prj file is fully editable.
-(Soon™)
+Symbol and footprint libraries are uploaded so the project should be fully editable in KiCad now.

 ## 💻Firmware
 ### Transmitter.ino